This Week's Guideposts for Equity Bulls

 If you opt to join those that have made leveraged bets on a rally in big-cap technology this year, per the data below from www.etf.com, consider that a risk if you buy this technology dip.
 From a technical perspective, you have history on your side.
 But keep in mind that you are “joining the crowd” so be quick to exit the trade if the NDX closes back below this long-term moving average that is currently at 11,800.

-It appears a bulk of the QQQ inflows occurred during late February and into March, when the QQQ’s average price was $345 over that five-week period.
+It appears a bulk of the Invesco QQQ Trust (QQQ -- 309.10) inflows occurred during late February and into March, when the QQQ’s average price was $345 over that five-week period.
 Consider that to be a level at which sellers may emerge who are thinking breakeven.
 But first, the QQQ must take out its mid-March low at $318, which is not a guarantee.

 Sentiment indicators are mixed depending on what you are looking at.
 For example, whereas there are outflows from leveraged technology ETFs betting on declines and inflows into leveraged tech ETFs betting on bullish technology action.
 However, there have been outflows this year from broader market leveraged ETF’s betting on upside, and inflows into leveraged broader market ETF’s betting on broad market weakness.
 From this perspective, I would emphasize broad market ETFs if long, thereby avoiding the crowd that is favoring technology.